Dr Sarah Davidson

 - Sexual difficulties

 It is of vital importance that therapy is individualised to your unique set of needs and I can offer a range of evidence-based therapeutic interventions, which draw upon a range of psychological theories and approaches.
-I have a particular interest in relational models such as Cognitive Analytic Therapy (CAT).
-I also use elements of Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT), Mentalisation Based Therapy (MBT), and Mindfulness.
-Therapy can be short, medium or long-term, depending on your needs and goals, and this can be discussed at the assessment.
+I have a particular interest in relational models such as Schema Therapy and Cognitive Analytic Therapy (CAT).
+I also use elements of Cognitive Behaviour Therapy (CBT), Mentalisation Based Therapy.
+I have particular experience in complex trauma and difficult relational patterns and am trained in EMDR therapy.
+Therapy can be negotiated as short, medium or long term.

 All of my services can be arranged by contacting me, and I am happy to provide further information, either via email or telephone.
 I am also happy to accept referrals from General Practitioners (GPs), and other health professionals.
 I may also be able to provide services for those claiming through their insurance provider, so please contact me for further details around this.I can also provide psychological formulation and therapy for Trainee Clinical Psychologists, as I believe this a crucial part of the training and development process.
 I can offer this at a reduced rate, so please contact me if you would like further details.